Paul has navigated the AT&T claims process to replace a damaged smartphone.

 How I Replaced the Brand-New Phone I Broke

-I had only had my AT&T HTC Aria a week when I dropped it onto the cement, from about four feet.
+I had only had my AT&T HTC Aria for a week when I dropped it onto the cement from about four feet.
 It just slipped out of my hand, which for me is a pretty ordinary occurrence; it usually puts a ding or two on the phone, but nothing major happens.

 Making the claim for the insurance was super easy.
-I answered a few questions over the phone.
-Then a representative came on the line and said a new phone would be shipped next-day delivery.
+I answered a few questions over the phone for the person that acts as the insurance adjuster.
+Then a representative came on the line and said a new phone would be shipped via next-day delivery.
 There would be a $50 deductible on my next bill, and I could get email alerts about the progress of the delivery.